klis87/redux-requests/docusaurus/docs/guides/actions.md

 Also notice `meta` in any response action, you can find there `requestAction` object, which is just a related request action which resulted in the response action.
 Also all `meta` keys are copied to response actions for convenience, that's why there is `mutations` key there.
+You can use this mechanism also to pass anything to `meta`, then it will be available in response actions too in case you need it.

 Additionally, of course success actions have `response` key and error actions have `error` key.